qkloun/Cube/README.md

+# Welcome!

+A real-time 3D rotating cube rendered entirely with ASCII characters in your terminal.
+No graphics libraries required.

-# About
+## About
-This program creates a real-time 3D rotating cube visualization using only ASCII characters in the terminal.
-It renders a wireframe cube that continuously rotates around multiple axes, creating a mesmerizing spinning effect.
+This project creates a captivating visual experience by rendering a rotating 3D cube using only ASCII characters in the terminal.
+Inspired by a YouTube tutorial on terminal-based 3D rendering, this implementation showcases how classic computer graphics principles can create compelling animations with minimal resources.

-This project was inspired by a youtube video I watched that was able to animate a spinning cube in the terminal.
-I was able to achieve a similar result by following instructions in the video.

 ## ✨ Features